Manuel S. Enverga

 Manuel Sarmiento Enverga (January 1, 1909 – June 14, 1981) was a Filipino lawyer and politician who became representative of Quezon's 1st congressional district from 1953 to 1969.

 Early life and education

-Enverga was born on January 1, 1909 in Mauban, Tayabas (now Quezon) to farmers Jose Pastrana Enverga and Romana Sarmiento.
+Enverga was born on January 1, 1909, in Mauban, Tayabas (now Quezon) to farmers Jose Pastrana Enverga and Romana Sarmiento.
 He studied at Mauban Elementary School, National University High School, University of Santo Tomas (Associates in Arts), and Philippine Law School (Bachelor of Laws).
 He passed the bar examination in 1938.
-During his undergraduate studies, he studied at the Observatory of Music in the University of the Philippines and was a member of the symphony orchestra under Alexander Lippay.
-He received his Doctor of Laws in Universidad Central de Madrid in Spain.
+During his undergraduate studies, he took classes at the Conservatory of Music in the University of the Philippines, Manila and was a member of the symphony orchestra under Alexander Lippay.
+He received his Master of Laws (meritissimus) from the University of Santo Tomas and his Doctor of Laws (sobresaliente) from Universidad Central de Madrid in Spain.

 Before World War II, he also took a course on Foreign Service in the University of the Philippines.

 Career

 As a lawyer

 Enverga worked in the law office of Spanish lawyer Don Alfredo Chicote.
 He also worked as a partner of Judge Vicente del Rosario.
 He was then made Professor of the Graduate School of the University of Santo Tomas due to his success as a lawyer.

 In 1947, he was the president and founder of the Luzonian Colleges in Lucena.
 That same year, he was a Filipino delegate to the Inter-Asian Relations Conference held in New Delhi, India.
 In 1950, he was delegate to the Education Conference Ibero-Americano in Madrid, Spain.